An Intro to Account Scoring

 Account Scoring is a powerful feature which represents transparent data for your team to use.
 This setup will walk you through how to create one example of each key type of criteria.

 With it, you can see your best fit accounts and create team-wide scores for companies.

-Harness the power of both DataFox’s and your own data to score companies based on flexible criteria such as:
+Harness the power of both DataFox’s data and your own to score companies.
+This is based on flexible criteria such as:

 1. A curated award list from sources such as Fortune, Inc, and Forbes.